RedHenDev/vibe/README.md

 -i just one track for entire game (to keep lightweight).
 OK, maybe two -- since we have ambient and a lyrical.

--i ambient music track: is there a term for music that does not exhaust the ear, but whose melodies and other properties find themselves welcome and even addicting for the listener?
+DONE-i ambient music track: is there a term for music that does not exhaust the ear, but whose melodies and other properties find themselves welcome and even addicting for the listener?
+[Yes - fatigue.]

--refac adjust positions and possibly colours of ui buttons (music and menu) - i.e. out of way of and in line with other elements.
+DONE-refac adjust positions and possibly colours of ui buttons (music and menu) - i.e. out of way of and in line with other elements.

+-refac port music button to menu

 DONE-refac temporary 'fix' -- remove miniHud

 -refac remove micro-hud as visible in default.
 Perhaps 'port' to menu have commented out in a-loco.js.
 Also will comment out or hide in index.html

--refac port music button to menu

 -f metavibe portal